eleypie/StaticConferenceWebpage/README.md

 - **Speakers**: Speaker profiles with images, names, and short bios
 - **Venue**: Venue details with images
 - **Schedule**: Key events, dates, and time slots
-- **Registration**: "Register Now" button linking to a form with Regular and VIP options
+- **Registration**: "Register Now" button linking to a form with Standard, VIP and Group Pass options
 - **Footer**: Contact details, copyright info

 ## Technologies Used